openaps/AndroidAPSdocs/docs/EN/images/omnipod/omnipod_image_aliases.rst

    |discard_pod|	      **Discard pod**

 			      Deactivates and discards the pod state of an unresponsive pod when pressed.

-This button is only displayed when very specific cases are met because proper deactivation is no longer possible:
+			      Button is only displayed when very specific cases are met as proper deactivation is no longer possible:

 			      * A **pod is not fully paired** and thus ignores deactivate commands.
 			      * A **pod is stuck** during the pairing process between steps